Oviyashri/Potato/README.md

 **Potato disease classification**

 This project is to detect or identify potato leaf diseases, having a variety of illnesses.
-Because our nakeclassify them, but Convolutional Neural Network can easily.
+Because our naked eyes can't classify them, but Convolutional Neural Network can easily.

 **Problem Statement**